Faisalsouz/bankruptcy/data/compustat/README.md

 ### chunk_2.rtf
-The file includes Compustat raw data for the columns:
+The file includes the same 175019 rows of Compustat raw data, but for the following columns:
 * tic
 * cusip
 * cik